xperimex/xperimex.github.io/_posts/2022-08-06-panorama-homography.md

 <p>Street artists have used the power of perspective for a long time.</p>
 </center>

 What we're doing is computing a homography to build a **mosaic**.
-Just like the decorative tile art, we are taking tiles of photos that we transform to overlap, and them stitching them all together into one, broader image.
+Just like the decorative tile art of the same name, we are taking tiles of photos that we transform to overlap, and them stitching them all together into one, broader image.

 Moreover, our homographies have a really funny interpretation to them.
 Since we are reprojecting pictures, what it geometrically looks like is that we're taking two photos which should be rotated in space (as you would spin taking the panorama), and _taking a photo of the two photos_.
 Photo-ception.